 - 1/2 cup cacao powder

 Process the nuts in a food processor until they are ground down as finely as possible.
 Add the cacao powder and salt and whizz again.
 With the machine turning, drop the dates in through the top of the chute one at a time.
 (This ensures they are evenly distributed throughout the mixture.)
+If your dates are a little hard, soak them in hot water for 20minutes before adding to the mixture.

 Transfer the mixture into a cake base lined with cling film or plastic wrap, (this will help with the removal of the finished product.)
 Press the mixture down so it is firm and even on top.
 Set aside.